achorg/ach2025-website/en/program.md

 ### 3:15pm - 4:30pm EDT
 * #19A: Mapping Humanities: New and Past Representation of Human Mobility and Migration Flows (Roundtable)
 * #19B: Global DH Perspectives II
-* #19C: The Public Digital Humanities Institute: An institute to support academic & community collaborations in the digital humanities (Panel)

 ### 4:45pm - 6:00pm EDT
 * #20A: Computational Approaches to Humanities Data